 Maren Grainger-Monsen -A physician and award-winning filmmaker, who is currently Filmmaker in Residence and Director of the Program in Bioethics and Film at the Stanford University Center for Biomedical Ethics.

-Patricio Guzmán - The acclaimed director of the masterpiece THE BATTLE OF CHILE, whose new film NOSTALGIA FOR THE LIGHT has just been released.
+Patricio Guzmán - The acclaimed Chilean director of the masterpiece The Battle of Chile, whose newest film Nostalgia for the Light has just been released.

 Heddy Honigmann - Called "one of the contemporary masters of the form" by Sean Farnel, Director of Programming of Hot Docs, Honigmann’s work is known for strong imagery and her compassionate connection to her subjects.